 - Visions of Clay Annual Exhibition for Ceramics

 Valley Sierra California Arts Project

-The Department of Visual Arts is also home of Valley Sierra California Arts Project (VSCAP), a regional site of the California Arts Project.
+The Department of Visual Arts is host to the Valley Sierra California Arts Project (VSCAP), a regional site of the California Arts Project.

 Funded by State of California, VSCAP provides professional development for teachers of the arts, K–postsecondary.

-The site is a collaborative partnership between the University and the County Offices of Education of San Joaquin, Stanislaus, Amador, and Calaveras counties.
+The site is a collaborative alliance between the University and the County Offices of Education of San Joaquin, Stanislaus, Amador, and Calaveras counties.

 Examples of faculty projects in the community that have provided opportunities for students include: